roy2477/Saz2Json/README.md

 - `saz_file_path` is the path to the .saz file that you wish to convert.
 - `output_folder` is the name of the target folder that will contain the JSON files (file per session).
 - `list of domains` _(optional)_ is a white list of domains that you want the script to digest.
 Make sure that you enter it as one argument - e.g. "['www.google.com', 'www.domain.com']".

+### Message Body Parsing
+If you wish to add specific parsing features to the message bodies I've left unimplemented functions that you can fill in.<br>
+Notice `request_custom_parse_body` and `response_custom_parse_body` functions and use them as you like.
+Their output will be added to the JSON file.

 ## License